 Agnes Vianzon hails from the San Fernando and Simi Valleys, however, the mountains of CA have been her favorite home.
 With an environmental studies degree from UCSB and seeking something more than planning, she stumbled upon the Backcountry Program.
 Prior to that, she had very minimal camping experience, no backpacking experience and no hiking experience.
 The 22 weeks spent that first summer in the Sierra launched her outdoor career working with young people building trails and community.
-She spends her winters in Mammoth Lakes, CA and summers have been spent mostly in the backcountry of Kings Canyon National Park, but also the Inyo NF, the Stanislaus NF, and all over CA travelling between CCC Backcountry Crews.
-Agnes has hiked over 10,000 miles all over the backcountry, she spent 5 seasons with the National Park Service and 8 seasons with the Backcountry Program as a Supervisor and Program Manager.
-Following her passion, she is a founding member of ESCC and believes in the power of the outdoors to provide a transformation experience.
+Agnes has hiked over 10,000 miles, she spent 5 seasons with the National Park Service and 8 seasons with the Backcountry Program as a Supervisor and Program Manager.
+Following her passion, she is the founder of ESCC and believes in the power of the outdoors to provide a transformative experience.

 Our Board of Directors

 Marisa Gierlich began her career as a travel writer and guide, focusing on culturally and environmentally sustainable tourism.
 As a leader and Hiring and Training Manager for Backroads Active Travel and as a Coordinating Author for Lonely Planet, she managed and coordinated staff, content, and budgets on a global platform.
 Having spent extensive time in the French and Swiss Alps and in her native California’s Sierra Nevada, she has a deep love for mountains and is dedicated to their stewardship.
 Her current position as a Business Development Executive for a small, restaurant-only financial management company allows her to combine her love of numbers with her passion for people.